-Are we talking town celebrity fame, academic juggernaut fame, or Justin Beiber fame?
-We can tell you right now: No matter how good you are, you're not going to hit the level of Beiber fever.
-If you publish a book or two, you might certainly gain a level of fame as a published poet (which might even be harder to accomplish than becoming a major pop star), and there are those super poets like Mary Oliver and Nikki Giovanni that have millions of fans.
+That feat might even be harder to accomplish than becoming a major pop star, though.
+There are those super poets like Anne Carson and Nikki Giovanni who have millions of fans.
 However, it's more likely that the pinnacle of your success will be the solid respect and recognition of students and your academic peers in a university setting.
-Which is fine, though, right?
-We know you weren't thinking of getting into poetry for the money, so you probably didn't expect to become incredibly famous, either.